Cyclic image generation using chaotic dynamics: Results

 \subsection{Visualization of generated data distribution using UMAP}

 To visually assess the distribution of the image sequences generated by the iteration of $G$, we visualize the distribution using UMAP~\cite{mcinnes2018umap}.
 We iterated the transformation 5000 times from an initial image and visualized the distribution of the 5000 generated data points on a 2D plane (Fig~\ref{fig:UMAP-traj-MNIST} left and right).
 To embed, we first trained the UMAP model to embed the training data distribution into a 2D latent space, then we embedded the generated data into the same latent space using the learned model.
 In the figures, the training data distributions of datasets $X$, $Y$, and $Z$ (digits~0, 1, and 2 for MNIST and T-shirt/top, sneaker, and bag for Fashion-MNIST) are represented by cyan, pink, and green points, respectively, while the generated data are represented by purple points.
+Note that the quantitative analysis in this paper was not performed based on the data in the UMAP-transformed space.
+The analysis of Lyapunov exponents was performed in the original image space, and the precision/recall metrics were calculated using the feature space obtained by the VGG16 model.
+We use the UMAP-transformed space only for visualization.

 There are three clusters in the distributions of the training data, corresponding to the $X$, $Y$, and $Z$ datasets.
 The generated data points lie within the regions where the training data exist, which suggests that the generated images closely resemble the original images, indicating high quality.
 However, the generated data distribution does not fully cover the entire distribution of the training data, suggesting that only a portion of the original data was reproduced in the generation sequence.
 These conjectures about quality and diversity are analyzed quantitatively in a later subsection. \nameref{S3_Fig} in the supporting information shows 64 different image sequences from different initial values.
 It appears that trajectories from different initial values converge to very similar distributions.
 From the perspective of dynamical systems, this suggests that these trajectories converge to the same attractors.